mpwalsh8/wpgform/readme.txt

 = Default Google Form CSS =

-As of 2011-09-11, the following is are the CSS classes which Google Forms make use of.
+As of 2011-09-22, the following is are the CSS classes which Google Forms make use of.
 The CSS below represents the default CSS provided by WordPress Google Form.
-These CSS definitions can be copied and pasted into your theme CSS or the WordPress Google Form custom CSS setting and changed as desired.
+These CSS definitions can be copied and pasted into your theme CSS or the WordPress Google Form custom CSS setting and changed as desired. body.ss-base-body {}

-/* vim: set expandtab tabstop=4 shiftwidth=4: */
-/**
- * CSS declarations for Google Docs Forms
- *
- * These can be copied and modified to fit the needs of
- * a theme.
-By default the only change is to make all of
- * the fihttp://localhost/wp-content/plugins/inline-google-forms-embedder/css/gforms.css?ver=3.2.1elds wider than their default width.
- */

-`body.ss-base-body {}
 div.errorbox-good {}
 div.ss-attribution {}
 div.ss-footer {}